Baltimore Metro SubwayLink: Fares

-Performance
+Performance and Ridership

 For fiscal year 2010, the MTA reported 95% on-time performance for the system.
 It averaged 3.0 passenger trips per revenue mile, with a total of 13.4 million passenger trips for the year.
 Vehicles operated at an average cost of $11.59 per revenue mile.
 Local buses, in comparison, performed at a cost of $13.57 per revenue mile.